 When you envision Hawaii, it’s easy to group all the islands into one image: white sand beaches, crystal clear waters, palm trees, turtles!
-However, all of the islands are incredibly different and have vast offerings in terms of experiences, adventures, hotels, and dining.
-We encourage you to use this guide on how to choose the perfect Hawaiian Island for your elopement.
+However, all islands are incredibly different and have vast offerings in terms of experiences, adventures, hotels, and dining.
+We encourage you to use this guide on how to choose the perfect place to elope in Hawaii.

-When you fly into Kona, the primary airport on the Big Island, it’s easy to feel a bit dismayed.
-You’re flying over miles and miles of black volcanic rock and it basically looks like a black rock desert.
+It’s easy to feel a bit dismayed when you fly into Kona, the primary airport on the Big Island.
+You’re flying over miles and miles of black volcanic rock, and it basically looks like a black rock desert.
 But don’t be fooled!
 The Big Island is booming with remote beaches (green sands, black sands, and white sands), and calm, swimmable waters, not to mention a huge variety of adventures to partake in.
 The Big Island is exactly that – BIG!
-Almost every single type of terrain that exists in the world can be found on the Big Island – rain forest, desert, and even snow!
+Almost every type of terrain in the world can be found on the Big Island – rainforest, desert, and even snow!
 There are fewer tourists and far more space to explore with little to no traffic to compete with, you’d definitely choose this as a great island to elope in Hawaii.
 Here are highlights of our favorites on The Big Island.

 Things to Do

 Take a Manta Ray Dive.
 It’s exhilarating to swim in the ocean with these majestic creatures.
-Whether you’re a certified scuba diver or just love to snorkel, both experiences have an amazing view of these 18-foot plankton eaters.
+Whether you’re a certified scuba diver or love to snorkel, both experiences have an amazing view of these 18-foot plankton eaters.
 We highly recommend this experience if you are able.
 We’ve found Snorkel Bob’s has one of the best deals.

 Go Snorkeling.
 Speaking of snorkeling, we’ve had some of the best snorkeling of our lives on the Big Island!
 We highly recommend Honaunau or Two Step.
 It can get crowded here so you may have to park on the street.
-Last time I was there I saw a stingray, so be sure to keep your distance from any larger creatures you run into!
-If you’re wanting somewhere a bit closer to Kona, we recommend Kahalu’u.
-Also, if you want to be super prepared, purchase a panoramic snorkel mask from Amazon when you plan to elope in Hawaii.
+The last time I was there, I saw a stingray, so be sure to keep your distance from any larger creatures you run into!
+If you want somewhere a bit closer to Kona, we recommend Kahalu’u.
+Also, if you’re going to be super prepared, purchase a panoramic snorkel mask from Amazon when you plan to elope in Hawaii.
 You won’t regret it!

 Things to Do

 Go Whale Watching.
-If you go the right time of year, December 15 through May 15, you would be remiss not to go whale watching!
-The pass between Maui and Molokai sees thousands of humpback whales during this time period for mating.
+If you go at the right time of year, December 15 through May 15, you would be remiss not to go whale watching!
+The pass between Maui and Molokai sees thousands of humpback whales during this period for mating.
 While you can see them any time of day, there seems to be more breaching in the morning.
 We highly recommend going with Trilogy.
-The boat wasn’t too crowded and they provide drinks and breakfast.
+The boat wasn’t too crowded, and they provided drinks and breakfast.

 Experience The Road to Hana.
 Rainforests, pristine beaches, waterfalls, and camping are all huge perks of taking the Road to Hana.
 This is a full-day tour so be sure to start out early and plan accordingly.
 We suggest taking a 4-wheel drive vehicle, as some spots can be a bit hairy.

 Take a Sunset Sail.
 What’s more romantic than watching the sunset from the view of a boat while eating an incredible meal prepared by a local chef?
 Not much!
 This is a great way to cap your elopement trip.
 Again, Trilogy is our recommendation for a romantic, memorable sail and a definite must if you want to elope in Hawaii.

 If you haven’t heard, Honolulu is like Los Angeles on an island.
-There is always intense traffic and a whole lot of people.
+There is always heavy traffic and a whole lot of people.
 On the reverse, there is a lot to do on Oahu and ample beauty everywhere you go!
-If you’re okay sharing your experience with a handful of other tourists and really like the resort vibe, you’ll love Oahu!
+If you’re okay sharing your experience with a handful of other tourists and like the resort vibe, you’ll love Oahu!
 Oh, and be sure to rent a convertible.
-It makes the whole adventure and your decision to elope in Hawaii so much sweeter on this island!
+It makes the whole adventure and your decision to elope in Hawaii so much sweeter.

 Things to Do

 Hike Pali-Puka.
-We’re huge fans of moderate to difficult hikes, so if you’re looking to get your work out on we highly recommend Pali-Puka.
-With waterfalls, epic views and lots of rainforests, it’s a hard-to-beat experience.
+We’re huge fans of moderate to difficult hikes, so we highly recommend Pali-Puka if you’re looking to get your work out.
+With waterfalls, epic views, and lots of rainforests, it’s a hard-to-beat experience.
 Put your hiking shoes on, and be prepared to sweat!

 Hang Out in Ko’olina.
 This is the ultimate Oahu resort spot.
-Four Seasons, Marriott and more have found their home here.
-There are a ton of pristine beaches and spots to hang, dine and shop.
+Four Seasons, Marriott, and more have found their home here.
+There are a ton of pristine beaches and sites to hang, dine and shop.
 You can even hit the Luau after a day of hanging in the area at Paradise Cove!

 Explore Cockroach Cove.
 We love this spot as the swimming is great, the snorkeling is awesome and there are lava tubes and lookouts to explore in the area.
 If you hit this spot, be sure to check out the tide pools at Makapuu Lighthouse.
 Make a full day of it!

 Visit the Oahu Cultural Center.
-If you’re interested in the history and culture of Hawaii and its history then you can’t beat a day at the Cultural Center.
+If you’re interested in the history and culture of Hawaii and its history, you can’t beat a day at the Cultural Center.
 This is an all-day event so grab your day pass and then hit the Luau at night.

 La Hiki Kitchen.
-If you’re wanting as fancy of a restaurant as you’re able, it doesn’t get much fancier than La Hiki Kitchen in Four Seasons in Ko’olina.
-The view is a perfect spot for watching the sunset and the food is some of the best we’ve had on the island.
+If you want as fancy of a restaurant as you’re able, it doesn’t get much fancier than La Hiki Kitchen in Four Seasons in Ko’olina.
+The view is a perfect spot for watching the sunset, and the food is some of the best we’ve had on the island.
 You won’t regret this spot for celebrating your elopement!

 Izakaya Torae Torae.
-If you’re into sushi then you have to go to Izakaya Torae Torae.
+If you’re into sushi, you have to go to Izakaya Torae Torae.
 Be sure to take part in the saki.
 We recommend family style, where you can try a little of everything.
 We weren’t disappointed with a single item here!
-Also, definitely make a reservation as this place gets packed quickly.
+Also, make a reservation as this place gets packed quickly.

 Ai Love Nalo.
 If you’re near Waimanalo and in the mood for clean food, it’s hard to beat Ai Love Nalo.
 Best for lunch or breakfast.
 Must try the fresh kombucha!

-No matter what you experience or which island you choose we wish you the best in your travels!
-Hawaii is a very special place.
-Experience the ohana, partake in the culture and leave a little happier and rested.
+No matter what you experience or which island you choose, we wish you the best in your travels!
+Hawaii is an exceptional place.
+Elope in Hawaii to share the ohana experience, partake in the culture, and leave a little happier and rested.